Shahor/lel/readme.md

 # The problem

-I initially found out about this while experimenting with Proxies and thought the issue was with their implementation, but as you can see in the following code (and this [jsbin](http://jsbin.com/reyococeca/edit?js,console)) it is really in the Promise implementation, and happens at least on Firefox/Chrome.
+I initially found out about this while experimenting with Proxies and thought the issue was with their implementation, but as you can see in the following code (and this [jsbin](http://jsbin.com/reyococeca/edit?js,console)) it is really in the Promise implementation [edit : spec].

 ```js
 let obj = {